Browsed by

 I like the explanation given on enduringword.com:

+“To bring Israel to repentance, God promised to set a hedge of thorns on the sides of her path, so that it would hurt whenever Israel went off the correct path, and so the wrong paths would be hard to find.
 When God hedges our way with thorns, we usually don’t like it.
 We sometimes think God is against us when the thorns hurt and we can’t find the wrong paths.
 But it is really one of the sweetest expressions of God’s love to hedge up your way with thorns and to wall us in.”

 God was good to the Israelites even when they forgot Him.
 He still protected them.
 God still provided for the Israelites despite their sin of idolatry.
 It must be painful for God to see the Israelites offer to Baal what He gave to them.
 It was an insult to God and yet, He still loved them.
 The people went after other gods but He still loved them.

 “Then she will say, ‘I will go and return to my first husband, for then it was better for me than now.’
 For she did not know that I gave her grain, new wine, and oil, and multiplied her silver and gold–which they prepared for Baal.
-Therefore I will return and take away My grain in its time and My new wine in its season, and will take back My wool and My linen, given to cover her nakedness.” vv.
+Therefore I will return and take away My grain in its time and My new wine in its season, and will take back My wool and My linen, given to cover her nakedness.”
+VV.
 7-9

 “This principle shows how offensive idolatry really is to God.
 Whenever we give to an idol, we have received from God.” enduringword.com